serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

-Pythran implements a very generic constant folding pass that basically goes through each node of the AST, check if it's a constant node and if so evaluate the expression and put the result in the AST in palce of the original expression.
+Pythran implements a very generic constant folding pass that basically goes through each node of the AST, check if it's a constant node and if so evaluate the expression and put the result in the AST in place of the original expression.
 We did this a lot, even for literals, which was obviously useless.

 See commit `fa0b98b3cc <https://github.com/serge-sans-paille/pythran/commit/fa0b98b3cc0b9b5fc42c5d346c73c39196d59628>`_.